 Day 06: Punakha - Wangduephodrang -Gangtey (Phobjikha) (70 km, 3 hours)

-After breakfast drive to Wangduephodrang and stop briefly to enjoy the scenic view of the Wangdue Dzong which is perched on a spur at the confluence of two rivers.
-The Dzong is under major restoration after it was destroyed in a massive fire in 2012.
+- After breakfast drive to Wangduephodrang and visit the Dzong which is perched on a spur at the confluence of two rivers.
+The position of Dzong is remarkable as it completely covers the spur and commands an impressive view over both the north-south and east-west.
 Wangdue district is also famous for its bamboo work, slate & stone carving.
 The approach to Phobjikha valley is through a forest of oak and rhododendron.
-Phobjikha is one of the few glacial valleys of Bhutan and the home of the rare black necked cranes, which migrate in winter from the central Asiatic Plateau to escape the harsh cold.
-Explore the Phobjikha valley and visit the crane information center.
-Overnight at the Guest House/Camp.
+Phobjikha is one of the few glacial valleys in Bhutan and chosen home of black necked cranes, which migrate from the central Asiatic Plateau to escape its harsh winters.
+Explore Phojikha valley and also visit to Gangtey Monastery; the only Nyingmapa monastery in western Bhutan.
+Overnight Guest House/Camp.

 Day 07: Gangtey (Phobjikha) - Trongsa (128 km, 4.1/2 hours)